core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # AEAD Key Usage Limits in OSCORE

-The following section details how key usage limits for AEAD algorithms must be considered when using OSCORE.
-The following discusses specific limits for common AEAD algorithms used with OSCORE; necessary additions to the OSCORE Security Context; and updates to the OSCORE message processing.
+This section details how key usage limits for AEAD algorithms must be considered when using OSCORE.
+In particular, it discusses specific limits for common AEAD algorithms used with OSCORE; necessary additions to the OSCORE Security Context; and updates to the OSCORE message processing.

 ## Problem Overview {#problem-overview}